BestMarkStevenson/SpeedRunEthereum/README.md

 	•	Open Source Contributions: Became part of the open-source Ethereum community.

 Completing SpeedRunEthereum was exhilarating.
 Whether you’re a seasoned developer or a blockchain enthusiast, this is your ticket to mastering the decentralized world.

-Feel free to tweak it to better fit your experience!